mt3/nltk_data/README.txt

 Data Distribution for NLTK 0.9.6

+Install using NLTK downloader: nltk.download()

-For instructions please see http://nltk.org/download.html
+For instructions please see http://www.nltk.org/